 The light was changing, and it was nearing dusk when we headed slowly back toward the ship, stopping for a while to watch two humpback whales.
 Within 25 or 30 feet of them, our Zodiac driver cut the engine, and we watched the whales, their dark dorsal fins, their broad backs, their occasional spouting.
 Something about being in the presence of such animals in their own environment, and their allowing us to do so, was very moving.
 It was a thrilling end to our Antarctic operations.

 Before turning back to cross the Drake Passage for Argentina and then home, the expedition leaders had a closing ceremony.
 They played a video and photomontage they created of the trip.
 They did an excellent job – it was accurate, funny, gorgeous, and creative.
-Watching, we thought: Wow, what a great trip!
+Watching, we thought: Wow, what a great trip to Antarctica!
 And indeed it was.

 We arrived back in Ushuaia and disembarked on a wonderful voyage with memories to last a lifetime and share with family and friends.